vitalab/vitalab.github.io/article/_posts/2019-07-29-Dont-Worry-About-The-Weather.md

 The authors present a domain adaptation system that uses light-weight input adapters to preprocesses input images, irrespective of their appearance, in a way that makes them compatible with *off-the-shelf* computer vision tasks that are trained only on inputs with ideal conditions.

 The paper shows a hybrid method, where multi-modal data generated in an unsupervised fashion with approximated ground truth.
-The method is followed by supervised training of domain-adapters, for multiples computer vision tasks, using this generated data and approximated ground truth.
+The method is followed by supervised training of domain-adapters, for multiple computer vision tasks, using this generated data and approximated ground truth.

 This approach has for goal to incrementally adapt to a new, unseen domain.
-If the condition of the input images does not match one that the system has been previously trained on.
+If the condition of the input images does not match one that the system has been previously trained on, the unsupervised style transfer pipeline will select a model that is the closest to the current condition, clone it, and fine-tune this cloned model.
-The unsupervised style transfer pipeline will select a model that is the closest to the current condition, clone it, and fine-tune this cloned model to be able to change the style of the reference sequence so that it matches the style of the current input images.
+This way, the model will be able to change the style of the reference sequence so that it matches the style of the current input images.
 Those images will be used to train, in a supervised fashion, an additional condition-specific image adapter that will allow upstream computer vision tasks to perform well on the new input image condition.